smit1988/TabletopGame/README.md

 bugs:
 The save function (or at least how it is implemented) draws too much memory and crashes chrome Fix 1308 frame being default card back.
-Need to make it unique to the deck in case cardback changes.
+Need to make it unique to the deck in case cardback changes. fix send to bottom of deck
+-had all the power grid cards in one deck.
+Dealt 3-15.
+Sent big one to bottom of deck.
+Next card drawn was the previous card drawn for some reason.
+Am not able to recreate the issue.